ropensci/roweb3/content/blog/2025-08-28-news-august-2025/index.md

 ### Quarto vignettes on Windows on GitHub Actions

-As noted by Sam Rogers in our slack workspace, if you use Quarto vignettes, you might run into an error on GitHub Actions where it fails because "the package is not installed".
+As noted by Sam Rogers in the rOpenSci Slack workspace, if you use Quarto vignettes, you might run into an error on GitHub Actions where it fails because "the package is not installed".
 Thanks to Gábor Csárdi and Christophe Dervieux for chiming in.
 The workaround is to add `local::.` under `setup-r-dependencies` to the field, as stated by James Balamuta in the [relevant GitHub issue](https://github.com/quarto-dev/quarto-r/issues/217#issuecomment-2470666968).

 ## Last words